 The ELAT (English Literature Admissions Test) is a pre-interview test for applicants to undergraduate courses in English at Oxford University.
 The test is designed to enable applicants to show their ability in the key skill of close reading – paying attention to such elements as the language, imagery, allusion, syntax, form and structure of the set passages.

-We offer a series of individual tutorials with our test experts that will show you how to display these skills.
+We offer a preparatory programme with our test experts that will show you how to display these skills.
 You will consider how to use your close reading of passages to develop a well-structured and focused argument, and how to draw effective comparisons between the chosen texts.
 Suggestions will also be made for relevant ELAT revision topics.

 Oxford University has introduced a History Aptitude Test (HAT) for use in the selection of candidates for all degree courses involving History.
 This test, which aims to examine the skills and potential required for the study of history, provides a basis for comparing candidates from different backgrounds.